 Deadline: August 15th

-Based on merit or financial need, the Alpha Kappa Alpha Educational Advancement Foundation (AKAEAF) awards two Graduate Scholarships for master’s degree students who are enrolled full-time at an accredited U.S. institution in any major.
-To qualify, candidates must have completed at least one semester, maintain a minimum GPA of 2.5, demonstrate community service involvement, submit three letters of recommendation, and attach a resume.
+The Alpha Kappa Alpha Educational Advancement Foundation awards both need-based and merit-based scholarships.
+The scholarships are for full-time graduate students at an accredited U.S. graduate school.
+To qualify, candidates must have completed at least one semester of their program.
+They must maintain a GPA of 2.5 and demonstrate community service involvement.
+They must submit three letters of recommendation, and attach a resume.
 Online and accelerated master’s classes are acceptable.

 Contact